HomeCybersecurity Lifehacks

 6. Feedback.
 Post-action reviews usually involve all teams.
 Feedback is used to adjust future intelligence requirements and operations.

 If you’re already using ANY.RUN or part of our community, you know we specialize in cloud-based interactive sandboxing.
-With over 14,000 daily submissions, mostly new malware strains, our sandbox community amassed 48,932,710 unique IOCs in Q3 2023 alone.
+With over 16,000 daily submissions, mostly new malware strains, our sandbox community is on track to accumulate over 50,000,000 unique IOCs quarterly in 2024.

-If you’re interested in ANY.RUN’s Threat Intelligence Feed or Threat Intelligence Lookup, don’t hesitate to contact our sales team.
+If you’re interested in ANY.RUN’s Threat Intelligence solutions, don’t hesitate to contact our sales team.
 They can provide pricing details and answer any questions you have about the product.

 Contact sales →